Skip to main content

 Trash is automatically enabled when users create a file system.
 Default expiration is 1 day for free plan, 7 days for professional plan.
 Users may modify this setting in JuiceFS Console.

-Move files to Trash
+Move files to trash

 Execute the rm command in shell, target files will be moved into the Trash directory.
 But when it comes to deleting large amount of files, we recommend using juicefs rmr, this command deals with metadata directly (bypassing POSIX API), thus is much faster.